 Do not forget to include insurance premiums you paid for medical and dental care.
-But if you claimed the self-employed health insurance deduction on Form 1040, line 31, reduce the premiums by the amount on line 31.
+But if you claimed the self-employed health insurance deduction on Form 1040, line 29, reduce the premiums by the amount on line 29.

 Note.
-If, during 2004, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension Benefit Guaranty Corporation pension recipient, you must complete Form 8885 before completing Schedule A, line 1.
-When figuring the amount of insurance premiums you can deduct on Schedule A, do not include any health coverage tax credit advance payments shown in box 1 of Form 1099-H. Also, subtract the amount shown on Form 8885, line 4 (reduced by any advance payments shown on line 6 of that form), from the total insurance premiums you paid.
+If, during 2006, you were an eligible trade adjustment assistance (TAA) recipient, alternative TAA recipient, or Pension

+Benefit Guaranty Corporation pension recipient, you must complete Form 8885 before completing Schedule A, line 1.
+When figuring the amount of insurance premiums you can deduct on Schedule A, do not include:

+• Any amounts you included on Form 8885, line 4,

+• Any qualified health insurance premiums you paid to "U.S. Treasury - HCTC," or

+• Any health coverage tax credit advance payments shown in box 1 of Form 1099-H.